-Our Elephant and Castle regeneration project will deliver 5,000 new homes, some replacing existing ones, with at least 1,650 being affordable new homes.
-The development also includes educational, leisure, office and retail spaces.
+The regeneration project at Elephant and Castle will deliver 5,000 new homes, some replacing existing ones, with at least 1,650 being affordable.
+The development includes education, leisure, office and retail spaces.

 This station already suffers considerable overcrowding and so the expanded station, which forms part of the development, is essential for the regeneration of the area.
 The first phase of the expanded station will see the additional entrance and connecting passageways built, with the cost paid for by a combination of the developer, London Borough of Southwark and the GLA.
-The fitting out of the new expanded station, which will enable it to be brought into use, is currently unfunded.
+The fitting out of the new expanded station, which will enable it to be brought into use, is now able to be funded as part of this Business Plan.

-5,000 new homes delivered through the Elephant and Castle regeneration project

-1,650 affordable new homes delivered through the project
+5,000 new homes delivered through the Elephant and Castle regeneration project affordable new homes delivered through the project